Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/key-tips.md

 When a control with a popup becomes the active key tip scope, you can access any of its items.

-To return to any parent key tip scope, press the `Esc` key.
-Once back at the root ribbon key tip scope, press the `Esc` key to quit key tip mode.
+To return to any parent key tip scope, press the <kbd>Esc</kbd> key.
+Once back at the root ribbon key tip scope, press the <kbd>Esc</kbd> key to quit key tip mode.

 Pressing any non-letter/digit key or clicking the mouse will also quit key tip mode.